‘Last straw’: Somalia cuts UAE ties after Yemen separatist’s illegal entry

 Somalia cuts UAE ties after Yemeni separatist’s illegal entry through Somaliland, exposing federal divisions.

-Somalia has torn up all agreements with the United Arab Emirates after UAE-backed Yemeni separatist leader Aidarous al-Zubaidi illegally entered the Gulf Arab country through the breakaway region of Somaliland, a top minister has said.
+Somalia tore up its agreements with the United Arab Emirates after UAE-backed Yemeni separatist leader Aidarous al-Zubaidi illegally entered the Gulf Arab country through the breakaway region of Somaliland, a top minister has said.

 Recommended Storieslist of 2 items